karolyi/travisci-test/README.md

 travisci-test
 =============

-A test repo fo r Travis CI
+A test repo for Travis CI